JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 person who has pledged the Moonstone can redeem it in a year, the jewel will be in that person’s possession again at the end of June, ’forty-nine.
 I shall be thousands of miles from England and English news at that date.
-But it may be worth YOUR while to take a note of it, and to arrange to be in London at the time.”
+But it may be worth _Your_ while to take a note of it, and to arrange to be in London at the time.”

 “You think something serious will happen?”
 I said.